CiscoSecurity/tr-05-api-module/README.md

 each call to any endpoint.
 - `proxy` must be a URL in the format: `http[s]://[username[:password]@]host[:port]`.

-### Concrete usage
+### Concrete Usage

 - Inspect

-Inspect allows to find an observable in a concrete string :
+Inspect allows to find an observable in a concrete string.
 ```python
 response = client.inspect.inspect({'content': 'example.com'})
 ```

 - Observe

-Observe returns summary for an observable
+Observe returns summary for an observable.
 ```python
 response = client.enrich.observe.observables(
     [{'type': 'sha256', 'value': '8A32950CD96C5EF88F9DCBB66A08F59A7E8D8E5FECCDE9E115FBAA46D9AF88F9'}]